-In 2016, our Board of Directors adopted, and our stockholders approved, a policy that we would hold a say-on-pay vote on a yearly basis.
-Since adjusting to an annual say-on-pay practice, we have experienced continued favorable voting results with our say-on-pay practices.
-The results of the past three years' voting have been 75%, 92%, and 95% in fiscal years 2019, 2020, and 2021, respectively, of stockholders voting in favor of our pay practices.
+Fostering long-term relationships and maintaining trust and dialog with our stockholders has been a key priority for us.
+In 2016, our Board adopted, and our stockholders approved, a policy that we would hold a say-on-pay vote on a yearly basis, a practice we have maintained.
+Since initiating an annual say-on-pay practice, we have experienced continued favorable voting results.
+In the past three years, our stockholders have voted in favor of our pay practices, with approximately 95%, 93% and 92% support for fiscal years 2021, 2022, and 2023, respectively.

+We routinely engage with our stockholders and obtain feedback throughout the course of the year.
+In addition to seeking input through our say-on-pay vote, we also seek feedback from the governance teams of our largest institutional stockholders each year pertaining to executive compensation, governance as well as other topics of interest to them.
+We also consider feedback from Institutional Shareholder Services and Glass Lewis (together, the "Proxy Advisory Firms"), in addition to the say-on-pay voting results of the prior year's say-on-pay proposal as noted above.
+These outreach and feedback mechanisms complement the many touchpoints our investor relations team has with shareholders throughout the year.
+In addition, on a more informal basis, we also engage with our shareholders through industry and corporate governance conferences and informal exchanges in other settings.

-We routinely seek and obtain feedback from our stockholders throughout the course of the year.
-In addition, we seek feedback from the governance teams of our largest institutional stockholders each year pertaining to executive compensation as well as other topics of interest to them.
-In early 2022, we reached out to engage with the governance teams of our 22 largest investors, representing approximately 63% of our shares outstanding.
-We spoke with 100% of the stockholders that wanted to provide us with feedback at that time about our executive compensation practices or other governance practices.
-During these discussions, which included an opportunity for detailed questions, none of our stockholders expressed any concerns about our executive compensation practices.
-Additionally, we considered feedback from Institutional Shareholder Services and Glass Lewis, as well as the voting results of the prior year's say-on-pay proposal.
-Accordingly, we determined not to make any significant changes to our executive compensation policies or decisions as a result of our say-on-pay vote and stockholder feedback; however, we will monitor and continually evaluate our compensation program going forward in light of our stockholders' views and our transforming business needs.
+In early 2024, we reached out to engage with the governance teams of our 21 largest investors, representing approximately 66.1% of our shares outstanding, and we also received unsolicited inbound requests for conversations from other stockholders.
+We spoke with 100% of the stockholders that wanted to engage with us at that time about our executive compensation practices, governance practices or otherwise.
+The investors with whom we met represented approximately 31.51% of outstanding shares as of the Record Date.

+During these discussions, which included an opportunity for detailed questions, none of our stockholders expressed any significant concerns about our executive compensation practices, although the Proxy Advisory Firms and certain stockholders expressed a preference for us to increase the percentage of executives' equity awards with performance-based vesting.
+Based on this feedback, in 2023, the Compensation Committee increased the performance-based portion of the NEOs' equity awards from 12.5% to 30% for 2023.
+This percentage represents the portion of the stock option equivalents awarded to each NEO that is tied to a performance metric rather than time-based vesting.
+Stock option equivalents are calculated as (number of time-based stock options granted) plus (full value awards divided by 1.4).
+We further increased this proportion to 33% in 2024.
+We determined not to make any other changes to our executive compensation policies or processes as a result of our say-on-pay vote and stockholder feedback.
+We will monitor and continually evaluate our compensation program going forward considering our stockholders' views, evolving market dynamics and our transforming business needs including recruitment and retention.